CANADA STOCKS-Soft data, commodity prices take TSX to 1-week low

 Financials, the index's most heavily weighted sector, gave

-2.1 percent to C$61.53 and played the biggest role of any single
+lost 0.9 percent to C$62.28 and played the biggest role of any